 After college, she went on to work for Boeing where she was the youngest employee ever trained for the position of Designated Engineering Representative; a position that would allow her to certify Boeing documents on behalf of the government.

 Her children have succeeded in Seattle as well as during a 4-year term in the local school system in India.
 As a family, they very much respect and identify with diversity.
 And her children are confident and compassionate individuals who are not afraid to advocate for themselves and for others.
+They all volunteer together at local homeless shelters and in the slums of India.

 Anu calls her daughter, “my medieval princess”, because her daughter enjoys fencing, archery, horseback riding, and various forms of martial arts.
 She is also a “nextgen” girl and served as president of her high school Robotics Team.